byu-cpe/ComputingBootCamp/website/_selfpaced/14b_CondaInDepth.md

 ## Managing and Maintaining Python Virtual Environments

 Conda is a great tool for organizing your space.
-Every python project you have can include a wide variety of downloaded packages, and conda can help you to keep them from interfering with eachother.
+Every python project you have can include a wide variety of downloaded packages, and conda can help you to keep them from interfering with each other.
 It also helps you to keep track of exactly which packages are required for a project to work.

 It also makes it easy to share environments for your projects with others.